negswell/import-map-webpack-plugin/readme.md

 ## Installation

-Install the plugin via npm or yarn:
+Install the plugin via npm or yarn or pnpm:

 ```bash
 npm install import-map-webpack-plugin --save-dev